lincolnadym/workflow-examples/README.md

 ## Setup

-In order to run the samples there is a small amount of setup to your environment.In this first step(s) with workflow-chain, we setup a simple workflow that does the following :
+In order to run the samples there is a small amount of setup to your environment.
+In this first step(s) with workflow-chain, we setup a simple workflow that does the following :

 Start by running the following command from a terminal within the IDE.
 This will setup ts-node as an executable on the terminal.
 We use ts-node, as it appears to operate the best no matter what OS (Windows, MacOS, Linux, other) is being used.